folke/noice.nvim/README.md

   },
   popupmenu = {
+    enabled = true, -- disable if you use something like cmp-cmdline
+    ---@type 'nui'|'cmp'
-    enabled = true, -- disable if you use something like cmp-cmdline backend = "cmp", -- backend to use to show regular cmdline completions.
-For now only 'cmp' }, history = {
+    backend = "nui", -- backend to use to show regular cmdline completions -- You can specify options for nui under `config.views.popupmenu` }, history = {
     -- options for the message history that you get with `:Noice`